-At the start of the 20th century most city residents rented their dwellings.
+At the start of the 20th century the majority of city residents rented their dwellings.
 Government initiatives to create a property-owning democracy – through cheap state mortgages, among other things – saw home-ownership rates skyrocket in the 1920s.
 They fell during the 1930s economic depression, then rose steadily, peaking at 73% (both nationally and in the four main centres) in 1986.
 Since then home-ownership rates have declined.
-The reasons included increased housing costs, lower housing subsidies, and young people delaying settling down and having children.
-By 2006 the ideal of a property-owning democracy was in retreat.
+The reasons include increased costs, lower subsidies, and young people delaying settling down and having children.
+By the 2000s the ideal of a property-owning democracy was in retreat.

 Te whakamahi i tēnei tūemi

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence

 Source: New Zealand census, 1916–2006